cs-fullstack-2019-fall/django-models3-cw-b-insideoutzombie/README.md

 # django-models3-cw_b
+#### You Successfully made and added your model and added data to your model and your add book route works.
+Your allBook Route only lists one book.
+Please refer to comments in views 4/5 Score: 4/5
 ### Exercise 1
 Create a Book model with name, pageNumber, genre, and publishDate attributes.
 Create 2 entries using 2 different methods (admin site and class construtor using an endpoint).